seldon/scrapy/docs/topics/selectors.rst

-1. Removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to perform by default for all documents crawled by Scrapy
+1. Removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to perform by default for all documents crawled by Scrapy;

 2. There could be some cases where using namespaces is actually required, in case some element names clash between namespaces.
 These cases are very rare